bdunnette/tryton-admin-manual/glossary.rst

       In Tryton, a *company* is an entity that is "internal" to the system (in other words, a company whose data is being stored in Tryton); any "external" company would be represented as a :term:`party`.

    chart of accounts
       A chart of accounts (COA) is a list of the accounts used by a business entity to define each class of items for which money or the equivalent is spent or received.
-It is used to organize the finances of the entity and to segregate expenditures, :term:`revenue`, :term:`assets` and :term:`liabilities' in order to give interested parties a better understanding of the financial status of the entity.
+It is used to organize the finances of the entity and to segregate :term:`expenditures`, :term:`revenue`, :term:`assets` and :term:`liabilities' in order to give interested parties a better understanding of the financial status of the entity.